NiklasPfister/adaXT/docs/user_guide/creatingPredictor.md

 ```

-Here we note a few things.
+The template has three components: (1) The \_\_init\_\_ function, which is used to
+initialize the class.
 Because Cython removes a lot of the boiler plate with
-default Python classes, we can not just add attributes to our cdef class without
+default Python classes, we cannot just add attributes to our cdef class without
-defining the attributes specifically on the class.
-This is what the initial cdef
+defining the attributes specifically on the class via the \_\_init\_\_ function.
-is for.
-If you do not use the \_\_init\_\_ functionality, it is generally not needed
-to add any extra attributes either.

-Next, one can overwrite the \_\_init\_\_ function in case it is desired to
+You can overwrite the \_\_init\_\_ function if desired to initialize variables on
-initialize some general structures on the Predictor class, which can be used
+the Predictor class, which can then be used in the predict method.
-when predicting later on.
+If you do not use the \_\_init\_\_ functionality, you generally do not need to
+add any extra attributes.
+(2) The predict method, wich is used to compute the

-Lastly, we have the predict function itself.
-This is a simple def function and
+predictions at the provided X values.
+It is a simple def function
-can be used like any other regular python method.
-One thing to note is, that you
+and can be used like any other regular Python method.
+Within this function you
-have access to the general attributes found on the
+in particular have access to the general attributes found on the
 [Predictor](../api_docs/Predictor.md) class.
 This includes the number of
-features, and the root node object, which we can later use to traverse the tree.
+features and the root node object, which you can use to traverse the tree (see
+example below).
+(3) The forest_predict method, which is used to aggregate predictions across trees
+for forest predictions.
+It is a static method, which allows
+us to parallelize across trees.
+If your custom Predictor just averages the
+tree predictions, you can just inherit the forest_predict method from the base
+Predictor class.

 ## Example of creating a Predictor